impact of executive presence

 These leaders knew how to model the assertion of their own opinions in a way that encouraged discussion and hindsight.
 They didn't just facilitate the discussion of issues; they framed open, honest debate, accepted challenge, while controlling the potential for conflict to discover and implement what was needed to grow their organizations.

-Although a definition and target criteria are essential to measuring executive presence, and there may be different (in-house) methods of measuring it, very few organizations seem to find it relevant to do so, except for high performers (1).
+Although a definition and target criteria are essential for measuring executive presence, and there may be different (in-house) methods of measuring it, very few organizations seem to find it relevant to do so, except for high-performance organizations (1).

-Also according to HCI (1)they urge HR managers to assertthat using executive presence as a qualifier or disqualifier in talent identification, without precise definition or measurement, is not a fair or valid practice.
+Also according to HCI, they urge HR managers to affirmthat using executive presence as a qualifier or disqualifier in talent identification, without precise definition or measurement, is not a fair or valid practice.

 Different ways of being, approaching a situation differently or having a different style that suits the leader better doesn't necessarily mean that he or she is less talented - they may simply be more true to themselves or authentic.
 There's a fine line between adapting to the culture and behaving authentically, so we need to create the conditions for the work environment to be more accepting of different ways of being, while at the same time clearly stating performance expectations, regardless of gender, personality, culture or religion.